web2project/web2project.github.io/_modules/files.md

 ## Module Overview

-The File Repository in web2Project is a well organized dynamic module for maintaining your assets that are associated with [[Projects]], [[Task]], or [[Events]].
+The File Repository in web2Project is a well organized dynamic module for maintaining your assets that are associated with [Projects](/modules/projects.html), [Task](/modules/tasks.html), or the [Calendar](/modules/calendar.html).
 The files module appears in the main navigation by default, but you can also access files via projects, project designer, and task.

 In the web2Project file repository you can: